 - What to do next

 The bigger the decision, the more rigorous this should be.
 Market research, strategic planning, risk assessment, due diligence.
-Your AI COO should bring you structured thinking, not just confident-sounding answers.
+Your AI COO should bring you structured thinking with the reasoning visible.

 What this looks like in practice